 What an animal eats moves up the food chain.
 If an animal has eaten contaminated grass or feed, you are essentially eating those same contaminants when you eat the animal.
 Eating organic, grass-fed beef helps ensure that you are not exposing yourself or your family to these chemicals.
 Also, be sure to trim the fat and skin from meat as pesticides and other chemical residue can accumulate in fat.

-But there are steps you can take to limit your family’s exposure to chlorpyrifos and other dangerous chemicals.
+Here are steps you can take to limit your family’s exposure to other dangerous chemicals.
 Here are a few reminders of some simple, quick steps you can take:

 - Buy organic when you can, especially local produce.